 For example, diverting a call queue to mobiles is possible, but has implications; what if a user in that group’s cell phone drops to voicemail instantly through being out of signal range?
 That call will be deemed answered by the queue and the customer will end up in a private mobile voicemail with no others able to pick-up that call.
 Also consider the issue of having employee’s using personal mobiles in this instance, how do they shut off and filter calls out of hours?
 If they expose their number to a client, what’s to stop that client calling back at any time?
 The process flow and routing has been broken.

-These contact centre employees, more than capable of helping customers and performing their role, likely would prefer to be working from home, helping their employer and customers to maintain as near normal as possible.
+These contact center employees, more than capable of helping customers and performing their role, likely would prefer to be working from home, helping their employer and customers to maintain as near normal as possible.
 Whilst not used to working from home and with some possible challenges around the environment, being able to work and help one’s own job security is preferred over being furloughed or at risk of career impact.
-For the skill and experience of these employees to be utilised, what has let them down is not their willingness or ability, it is purely a technology lacking empowering them to quickly do their same role in the same manner, following the same processes, taking and making the same calls from the same systems.
+For the skill and experience of these employees to be utilized, what has let them down is not their willingness or ability, it is purely a technology lacking empowering them to quickly do their same role in the same manner, following the same processes, taking and making the same calls from the same systems.
 This is all possible today, to de-couple employees from the physical location for tools and processes.

 Social distancing has led to customer distancing, which leads to a poor customer experience and business impact yet to be measured.